 A slightly better way has the kicksarter return spring on the outside of the crankcase and everything else on the inside.
 At least with this arrangement you can replace the spring if it breaks.

-To work, the starter gear has to be able to lock in place when the kickstarter is depressed and then unlock when the Kick Starter is released and the engine starts.
+To work, the starter gear has to be able to lock in place when the Kick Starter is depressed and then unlock when the Kick Starter is released and the engine starts.
 There are a lot of ways to do this.

-Lastly is a Quadrant Gear kickstarter.
-It uses a kind of half gear that engages a kickstarter pinion gear when the kickstarter is rotated.
+Lastly is a Quadrant Gear Kick Starter.
+It uses a kind of half gear that engages a Kick Starter pinion gear when the Kick Starter is rotated.
 This spring loaded pinion gear has ratchet teeth that allow it to lock up when turned in one direction and slip when turned in the opposite direction.
 Quadrant Gear style Kick Starter are used by a number of British, European, and American Motorcycle engines.